Why Python is the Ideal Choice for Final Year Projects?

 Key Features

-- Interact with AR objects (resize, rotate).
+- Interact with AR objects (size, orientation).

-- Build interactive AR experiences with Pygame.
+- Create interactive (AR) experiences with Pygame.

-- Support object detection and gesture recognition.
+- Support for object detection and gesture recognition.

 Libraries